So Long, and Thanks for All the Facebook

 And I was still sharing some of my new photos on Instagram with FB so those still come through on my FB timeline.

-As of 2016 they have totally screwed up the feed so that instead of it being a chronological feed of photos posted by the people you are following, it’s a damned algorithm that decides what you will see.
-Screw that, my use of Instagram ended August 2016.
+As of 2016 they totally screwed up the feed so that instead of it being a chronological feed of photos posted by the people you are following, it’s a damned algorithm that decides what you will see.
+Screw that, so my use of Instagram ended August 2016.

 One of the first things I blogged on Steemit was a post about Steemit vs Facebook.
 Here is the post – it was very cool to see it earn me US$150 within a few hours.
 It’s safe to say hell will freeze over before Facebook ever pays anyone for a post.